Twana

-The nine groups making up the Twana were the Dabop, Quilcene ("salt-water people"), Dosewallips, Duckabush, Hoodsport, Skokomish (Skoko'bsh), Vance Creek, Tahuya, and Duhlelap (Tule'lalap).
+The nine groups making up the Twana are the Dabop, Quilcene, Dosewallips, Duckabush, Hoodsport, Skokomish, Vance Creek, Tahuya, and Duhlelap.
 By 1860 there were 33 settlements in total, with the Skokomish making up the majority of the population.
-Most descendants of all groups now are members of the Skokomish Tribal Nation and live on the Skokomish Indian Reservation at Skokomish, Washington.
+Most descendants of all groups now are citizens of the Skokomish Indian Tribe and live on the Skokomish Indian Reservation at Skokomish, Washington, in Mason County on the Kitsap Peninsula.

 History

-Ancestral origins of the Twana include the Proto-Salish people of the northwest Americas who migrated into Washington and split into 23 distinct tribes, each speaking its own language.American contact with the Twana likely began around 1788 when traders participating in the Maritime Fur Trade came looking for sea otter pelts in the Pacific Northwest.The trade was so extensive that the sea otter population was almost diminished by 1792, and there was subsequently little non-native contact in the region for about 30 years.
-The Twana along with dozens of nearby tribes then experienced the ceding of their land with a series of treaties, starting with the Oregon Treaty (1846) and later the Washington Territory (1853).
-American settlers began moving onto the lands alongside the Twana and other tribes for a short period of time until the Treaty of Point No Point in 1855, which required all Native Americans to migrate off their lands and into reservations within one year after it was passed.
+Ancestral origins of the Twana include the Proto-Salish people of the northwest Americas who migrated into Washington and developed into 23 distinct tribes, each speaking its own language.
+European-American contact with the Twana likely began around 1788 when traders participating in the Maritime Fur Trade came looking for sea otter pelts in the Pacific Northwest.
+The trade was so extensive that the sea otter population was almost diminished by 1792.
+There was subsequently little non-native contact in the region for about 30 years.

+The Twana, along with dozens of nearby tribes, were forced into ceding their land by a series of treaties with the United States, starting with the Oregon Treaty (1846) and later the Washington Territory (1853).
+White settlers began moving onto the lands alongside the Twana and other tribes for a short period of time.

+In 1855 the US enacted the Treaty of Point No Point, which required all Native Americans in the area to migrate from their lands and into reservations within one year after it was passed.

+Divisions

+The 9 groups who make up the Twana were historically completely autonomous and independent.
+The Twana were bound by no higher political power, but only by shared language, location, and cultural practices.
+While the area in the immediate vicinity of a group's village would be exclusive use, the vast majority of land was used freely by all Twana groups.